Frequently Asked Questions

 Section 3: Vendors

-The Project will use an Invitation to Negotiate (ITN) to select the Software and System Integrator (SSI).
+The Project released Invitation to Negotiate (ITN) on November 1, 2017 to select the Software and System Integrator (SSI).
 This solicitation method is described in Section 287.057(1)(c), Florida Statute (F.S.). and is used when an agency intends to “determine the best method for achieving a specific goal or solving a particular problem and identifies one or more responsive vendors with which the agency may negotiate in order to receive the best value.”

 It is the position of Department of Financial Services (DFS) that a vendor or subcontractor who is selected for certain services will be precluded from bidding on additional services.
 The Florida PALM Project Procurement Relationship Figure shows the relationship between completed and anticipated Florida PALM procurements.